mprove-io/mprove-helm-charts/README.md

 ### Mprove Istio Ingress

-Your cluster must be accessible from the Internet.

-Your DNS must have an A record pointing your `real-host.example.com` to your kubernetes cluster.
+Your DNS should have an A record pointing your `real-host.example.com` to your kubernetes cluster.

-The **values-mprove.yaml** file must have overrides:
+The **values-mprove.yaml** overrides:
 ```
 ingress:
   enabled: true